gaopinghuang0/gaopinghuang0.github.io/_drafts/enhance-markdown-table-of-content-hover-anchor.md

 ---
 layout: post
-title: "Enhance Markdown with table of contents, hover anchor, on-demand Disqus and tags"
+title: "Enhance Markdown with table of contents, hover anchor, on-demand Disqus, tags, and more"
 author: "Gaoping Huang"
 use_math: false
 use_bootstrap: false
 ---

-This post will cover some useful addons to the basic JeKyll page, such as table of content, hover anchor near each header, on-demand Disqus, and tags.
+This post will cover some useful addons to the basic Jekyll markdown page, such as table of content, hover anchor for all headers, on-demand Disqus, tags, and more.

-## Support Table of content
+## Support "Table of Content"
+Since `kramdown` is used as the default markdown converter, it supports automatic "Table of Content" generation.
+Check the [official doc](https://kramdown.gettalong.org/converter/html.html#toc).

-## Support Hover Anchor near header
+## Support "Hover Anchor" for all headers
+This part is adapted from the post [Adding hover anchor links to header on GitHub Pages using Jekyll](https://milanaryal.com/adding-hover-anchor-links-to-header-on-github-pages-using-jekyll/) by Milan Aryal.

 ### 1. Include AnchorJS
 ```html